uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #2500 on 12/11/22, Delete Greatest Value in Each Row <br>
 -Added a python solution to leetcode #1217 on 12/12/22, Minimum Cost to Move Chips to The Same Position <br>
 -Added a python solution to leetcode #1356 on 12/15/22, Sort Integers by The Number of 1 Bits <br>
+-Added a python solution to leetcode #2506 on 12/18/22, Count Pairs Of Similar Strings <br>